Robert II of France: Justice of Robert II

 After this event (which weakened his already unstable authority), Robert II does not repeat the same mistake.
 In 1024, after a meeting of the greats of the Kingdom in Compiègne who suggested appeasement to him with Odo II of Blois, the King had to confirm the Count's possessions.
 A few years later, in May 1027, Dudon, Abbot of Montier-en-Der, publicly complains of the violent usurpation exercised by Stephen of Vaux, Lord of Joinville.
 The latter seized seven churches to the detriment of the monastery of which he is however the advocatus.
 Robert II once again takes charge of the affair, and taking advantage of the coronation of his second son Henry at Pentecost of 1027 in Reims, he summons the Lord of Joinville to his court.
 The latter does not travel for the event.
 The present assembly, composed among others by Ebles I of Roucy, Odilo of Cluny, Dudon of Montier-en-Der, William V of Aquitaine and Odo II, unanimously decides to launch the anathema on the Lord of Joinville.
 In short, Robert II is not the weak king that historiography has always presented.
 Of course, his decisions in matters of justice must take into account the advice of ecclesiastics and territorial princes, but he remains as the Primer inter pares, that is to say the first among his peers.

 Family

-Firstly, in 988, he married Princess Rozala of Italy, daughter of Berengar II, King of Italy.The union didn't produce any children.

-He married in 996 Bertha of Burgundy, daughter of Conrad I, King of Burgundy, and Princess Mathilda of France.
-Again, no children were born between the couple.
+Firstly, in 988, he married Rozala, daughter of King Berengar II of Italy.
+The union did not produce any children.
+He married in 996 Bertha, daughter of King Conrad I of Burgundy and Matilda of France.
+This marriage was also childless.

-Around 1001/1003, after Robert divorced Bertha, he married Constance of Arles, daughter of William I, Count of Provence.
-Constance gave birth to 7 children for the king:
+Around 1001/1003, after Robert divorced Bertha, he married Constance of Arles, daughter of Count William I of Provence.
+Constance and Robert had seven children: